-- Information technology changes are often limited to seasonal university breaks: Major security patches, upgrades, and security tool implementations are often held off until inter-semester periods when the risk of unavailable systems is lower.
+- Information technology changes are often limited to seasonal university breaks: Major cyber security patches, upgrades, and security tool implementations are often held off until inter-semester periods when the risk of unavailable systems is lower.
 But this also means that the security risk is at its highest when class is in session.
 Proper change management processes can reduce your availability risks while making timely security upgrades.

 - Difficulty in educating the Board of Trustees or Regents on security risks: A well-constructed risk assessment will define risks, in part, by their impact to the mission of the institution.
 Impacts to students, faculty, research funding and the school’s reputation and finances should all be considered as factors in risk assessments.
 A risk statement that reads, “A breach of PHI records from the research database, which foreseeably could happen over the next year, would result in major fines and would compromise our ability to get IRB approval for future research, as occurred at XYZ University Hospital last year,” is far more compelling argument than, “Please can we buy the two-factor authentication appliance?
 It could prevent a breach!”

 According to Kurzynski, “Universities need to get serious about securing their environment.
-They need to be sure that they are following security standards, as well as the laws and regulations that require the protection of personal information.”
+They need to be sure that they are following cyber security standards, as well as the laws and regulations that require the protection of personal information.”
 Some find this challenging especially when budgets are tight.

 Universities that implement a risk management framework often find it easier to reach compliance.
 “Under this framework, organizations invest in security so that they manage the likelihood and impact of breaches,” says Kurzynski.
 “Securing information according to risk becomes much more manageable than might have previously been imagined.”